 On February 14, 2024, the Company effected a 1-for-30 reverse stock split (the "Reverse Stock Split").
-Simultaneously with the Reverse Stock Split, number of shares of our common stock authorized for issuance was reduced from 500,000,000 shares to 16,666,666 shares, and our authorized capital stock was reduced from 550,000,000 shares to 66,666,666 shares.
+Simultaneously with the Reverse Stock Split, number of shares of the Company's Common Stock authorized for issuance was reduced from 500,000,000 shares to 16,666,666 shares, and our authorized capital stock was reduced from 550,000,000 shares to 66,666,666 shares.
 The Reverse Stock Split reduced the total number of issued and outstanding shares of Common Stock, including shares held by the Company as treasury shares.
-All share amounts have been retroactively adjusted for the Reverse Stock Split.
+All share amounts have been retroactively adjusted for the Reverse Stock Split, unless stated otherwise.